christophe-cerin/OnlineML_ESP32/ARDUINO/LASSO-Regression/README.md

 -6.
 Conclusion

 C++ excels in raw performance but requires a more mature ecosystem for ML.
 Python remains more accessible but reaches its limits on very large datasets.
-A hybrid architecture (C++ for computation, Python for analysis) seems optimal, especially with libraries like Hummingbird to convert Sklearn models to C++.
+A hybrid architecture (C++ for computation, Python for analysis) seems optimal, especially with anothers libraries to convert Sklearn models to C++.